anshbadaya/playvot/README.md

-# Zoddz - Premier Sports Betting Platform
+# Zoddz - Premier Sports Odds Platform

 A modern, responsive React application for sports betting with real-time updates, live odds, and comprehensive match details.
 Zoddz is your premier destination for sports wagering across cricket, football, kabaddi, volleyball, and more.